vatpac-technology/sops/docs/events/worldflight/Terminal Areas/cairns.md

 Event aircraft will be cleared the **HENDO2A** STAR, **OVLET** transition.
 They will be processed via the LOC approach.

 ## Flow
+Ensure that event traffic gets priority over non-event traffic.

+!!! warning "Important"
+    It is likely that during the event, there will be **no opportunity** for non-event traffic to be sequenced for a landing at YBBN.
+Flow should determine whether an approach slot is available and inform the appropriate enroute controller if a diversion to another aerodrome is necessary.

 ### Speeds
 KEN will instruct all arrivals to cross **OVLET** at **250 knots**, then *published STAR speeds*.